centrifugal/documentation/libraries/README.md

 # Libraries to communicate with server API

-As you could see in chapter about Centrifugal projects there are two officially supported libraries for communicating with Centrifugo API at moment - [for Python](https://github.com/centrifugal/cent) and [for Ruby](https://github.com/centrifugal/centrifuge-ruby).
+As you could see in Centrifugal overview there are two officially supported libraries for communicating with server API at moment - [for Python](https://github.com/centrifugal/cent) and [for Ruby](https://github.com/centrifugal/centrifuge-ruby).

 If you don't find a library for your favorite language – you can go completely